1 Hour / 1 CE

 • Intended Audience

-This training is designed for professionals who work at the intersection of mental health, law, and advocacy.
-It focuses on understanding the impact of trauma on individuals with mental disabilities within legal contexts, such as criminal courts, competency evaluations, insanity defenses, and sentencing.
-The training emphasizes the application of therapeutic jurisprudence to reduce stigma and improve legal and clinical outcomes for this population.
-Participants will gain insights into trauma-informed approaches, legal standards, and best practices for supporting individuals with mental disabilities in forensic and advocacy settings.
+This training is intended for professionals who work at the intersection of mental health, law, and advocacy, focusing on the impact of trauma on individuals with mental disabilities in legal contexts such as criminal courts, competency evaluations, insanity defenses, and sentencing.
+It is designed for those who address trauma-related issues in forensic or disability-focused populations and are committed to applying therapeutic jurisprudence principles to reduce stigma and improve outcomes for persons with mental disabilities.
+The training emphasizes trauma-informed approaches, legal standards, and best practices for supporting individuals with mental disabilities in forensic and advocacy settings.

 • Social workers